Your Baby for Adoption?

 Steps to Placing a Baby for Adoption

-The idea of giving a baby up or placing a baby for adoption in Arizona may feel overwhelming, but we are here to answer questions that you may have and assist you in your understanding the adoption process.
+The idea of giving a baby up or placing a baby for adoption in Arizona may feel overwhelming, but Building Arizona Families is here to answer questions that you may have and assist you in your understanding the adoption process.

 Step 1: To Make the best choice for you and your baby, remember the choice is yours.

-Having an unplanned pregnancy can be overwhelming and the decision to place a baby for adoption may be the most important decision you will ever make.
+Having an unplanned pregnancy can be overwhelming and the decision to have a family adopt your baby may be the most important decision you will ever make.

 Before making a decision, it is always advantageous to educate yourself about three unplanned pregnancy options or choices: